glennj/exercism.io/_mentor_notes/bash.md

 _(Responding to a comment about using bash features vs external tools)_

-Well, it depends on the purpose of the scripts you write, I suppose.
+Well, it depends on the purpose of the scripts you write, I a.
 If it is going to run on multiple machines, then portability will be a concern, so you can't target the latest and greatest bash features.
 If your scripts are going to have to run on multiple OS's, then you have to worry about how portable your external code is: sed on MacOS is different from GNU sed is different from AIX and Solaris ...
-In my work experience, bash scripts I write live in one place on the server, so portability really hasn't been a concern.
+In my work experience, bash scripts I write live in one place on one server, so portability really hasn't been a concern.

 I currently work on a Mac, which ships with the very old bash 3.2.
 But with